-The Buddhist LGBTI network
+The Queer Buddhist network

-Network coordinator: Munisha
+Network coordinator: Michael

 Damma teaching on same-sex marriage (March 2012) by Ajahn Brahm, Abbot of Bodhinyana Monastery, in Serpentine, Western Australia, and Spiritual Director of the Buddhist Society of Western Australia.

-This talk - 'Buddhism, Sexuality, And Identity' - was given in 2011 by Munisha at the Manchester Buddhist Centre in the series ‘Buddhism and the Big Questions’.
+This talk - 'Buddhism, Sexuality and Identity' - was given in 2011 by Munisha at the Manchester Buddhist Centre in the series ‘Buddhism and the Big Questions’.

 Munisha has been a member of the Triratna Buddhist Order since 2003.

 Video: Dzongsar Khyentse Rinpoche on sexual orientation and Buddhist meditation

 In this video (published Jan 2015), Bhutanese lama Dzongsar Khyentse Rinpoche enjoins the audience to foster respect for LGBTi people.
 “Your sexual orientation has got nothing to do with understanding or not understanding the truth,” says Rinpoche, "If your meditation is not making you see the truth, you are basically rotting your butt."

 Video: Michelle McNamara on being trans in Buddhism